-Gullies Masterplans - Implementation (Year 4 of 5) - \$300,000
+Gullies Masterplans - Implementation (Year 4 of 5) - \$300,000(further grant funding being sought)

 Work continues on implementing the masterplans for Gilbertson, Pine and Barton Gullies to re-establish these small gullies as examples of local remnant vegetation with high biodiversity value.
 Several local friends groups are involved, providing valuable leadership and assistance in managing the gullies.